 I look forward to the start of the New Year because that means I get to ring in a new year of travel.
 This year I was super excited to announce my first trip of the year would be to Denver Colorado.
 I’ve never been to Denver so I’ve really been looking forward to this trip.
 That excitement turned to panic when I woke up with the worst head cold ever.
 I’m talking pounding headache, runny nose, coughing…it was awful.
 If you’ve ever had to travel with a head cold you know it can be awful.
 Having had to do it several times myself, I thought it was time to put together a mini guide with tips for flying with a head cold for those of you experiencing it for the first time.
-Tips For Flying With A Head Cold
+Tips For Flying With A H

 Tips For Flying With A Head Cold: Make Sure You Are Well Enough To Travel